Tomonori12/DL-Environment-Autosetup/README.md

   - This will force you to reboot as CUI mode to install a nvidia original display driver.

-### 6. Now you're in CUI mode, right?
+### 6. Now you're in CUI, right?
 Try to login your account.

   - Only text massage will appear on the screen.